pelithne/minecraft-on-azure/README.md

 # Introduction
-This page contains very brief instructions for setting up a minecraft server on a virtual machine in Azure.
+This page contains some brief instructions for setting up a minecraft server on a virtual machine in Azure.

 To be able to follow along, you need an Azure subscription.
 If you don't have one, you can sign up for free here: https://azure.microsoft.com/en-us/free/